bassclefstudio/DocLang/README.md

 - Fully XML-serializable (easy to write your own parser for the language, or add an extension).

 # DocLang Syntax
 Writing in DocLang is designed to be easy to learn and use while writing just about anything.
-Broadly, DocLang syntax uses XML to manage tags and content, similar to HTML or XAML.
+Broadly, DocLang syntax uses XML to manage tags and content, similar to HTML or XAML[^1].

 ```XML
 <Document Name="Test Document" Id="testDoc">